Jsilver004/Nation-Cyber-League-NCL-Fall-2025-Write-Up/network-traffic-analysis/README.md

 ### Step 2 - Investigate DNS Queries

 After identifying the DNS server, DNS requests were reviewed for unusual or suspicious domains.
-One domain stood out from normal traffic and appeared to be associated with a potentially malicious software installation.
+One domain stood out from normal traffic and appeared to be associated with a potentially malicious software installation (Fleekdesk.io).

 ![VLAN Creation](screenshots/NetTraf2.png)